82. Kemah

 Location: 633 Allegan Street, Saugatuck

-Kemah is an American Indian word meaning “in the teeth of the wind,” a fitting name for this large Arts & Crafts home high on the bluff, facing the winds of Lake Kalamazoo.
+Kemah is an Karankawa Native American word meaning “in the teeth of the wind,” a fitting name for this large Arts & Crafts home high on the bluff, facing the winds of Lake Kalamazoo.
 The house began as a smaller 1906 cottage designed by the Chicago architect Thomas Eddy Tallmadge.
-It was then expanded in the mid-1920s by the artist-architect Carl Hoerman for Alys Springer, whose husband William was a member of the Chicago Board of Trade.
+After a fire, it was remodeled in the mid-1920s by the artist-architect Carl Hoerman for Alys Springer, whose husband William was a member of the Chicago Board of Trade.
 It is one of the finest Arts & Crafts summer homes in Michigan.
-Some of its features include stained glass windows in the Prairie Style, a rolled “Cotswold” roof, hand-carved doors, and a rathskeller and cavern.
+Some of its features include stained glass windows in the Prairie Style, a rolled “Cotswold” roof, hand-carved doors, a rathskeller and cavern.